teamprova/Dungeontest/README.md

 Load up the Visual Studio project, build and run, and you should be good to go.
 The application should export to the bin/ folder.

 ###### GNU/Linux
-Install Mono, MonoDevelop, and the MonoGame add-in for MonoDevelop, and open up the solution.
+Install libSDL, Mono, MonoDevelop, and the MonoGame add-in for MonoDevelop, and open up the solution.
 Goto "Packages" and add 'MonoGame.Framework.Linux'.

 Once you have done this, from the source directory in MonoDevelop, right click on 'Tato.Sdl.dll.config' and 'OpenTK.dll.config' and goto their Properties, and set 'Copy to output directory' as 'Always copy'.